Powered by OpenAIRE graph

 Keywords

-Computer Networks and Communications, OGD, General Social Sciences, user support, VREs, Collaboration, Open Governmental Data, Hardware and Architecture, Virtual Research Environment, Software, ues
+Computer Networks and Communications, user support, Virtual Research Environment, ues, OGD, General Social Sciences, VREs, Collaboration, Open Governmental Data, Hardware and Architecture, Software

 27 references, page 1 of 3